 © 2023 Keating Muething & Klekamp PLL.
 All Rights Reserved

 Geoff Leder's practice includes representing a variety of corporate, individual and non-profit clients in all aspects of the development, disposition, acquisition, leasing, finance and construction of commercial real ...

 Mark Sims practices in the Business Representation & Transactions Group and works primarily in the federal income tax, business planning and healthcare areas.
 Mark's federal tax practice involves individual, corporate, S ...

-Andrew Spoor practices in the firm's Real Estate Group, with an emphasis on law related to the financing of real estate and industrial developments.
+Andrew Spoor practices in the firm's Real Estate Group, with an emphasis on law related to municipal securities and the financing of real estate developments.

-Andrew's practice is concentrated in the areas of municipal tax-exempt and ...
+Andrew's practice is concentrated in the areas of municipal tax-exempt ...

 - Economic Development

 - JOBS Act

 - CDFI Fund